GiggleLiu/ScientificComputingForPhysicists/contents/chap1/terminal.md

 CTRL-R  # redo
 ```

-All the commands must be executed in the **command mode**.
-If you are currently
+All the commands must be executed in the **normal mode**.
-in the input mode, you can alway type `ESC` to go back to the command mode.

 To learn more about Vim, please check this [lecture](https://missing.csail.mit.edu/2020/editors/).

- As an example, to edit the config file `~/.ssh/config` just type
-`vim ~/.ssh/config`.

 ### SSH{#sec:ssh}

-The programmer may not always have access to a powerful machine for both running
-and development of his code.
-He/she may "borrow" the power of a remote machine
-with the help of `ssh` command.
-The underlying work force of `ssh` is **Secure
-Shell**. **Secure Shell** is a network protocol that allows the user to take
-command of a remote server securely.
-After establishing the **Secure Shell**
-connection, the user can take command of a server via sending it shell commands.
+The Secure Shell (SSH) protocol is a method for securely sending commands to a computer over an unsecured network.
+SSH uses cryptography to authenticate and encrypt connections between devices.
+It is widely used to:
+- push code to a remote git repository,
+- log into a remote machine and execute commands.

-With a host name (the IP of the target machine to login) and a user name, one
-can use the following command to login,
+With a host name (the IP of the target machine to login) and a user name, one can use the following command to login,

 ```bash
 ssh <username>@<hostname>
 ```
-where `<username>` is the user name and `<hostname>` is the host name or IP of the target machine.
+where `<username>` is the user's account name and `<hostname>` is the host name or IP of the target machine.
 You will get logged in after inputting the password.

 **Tips to make your life easier**